-12. “How do you say X?” is the most important sentence you can possibly learn
+15. “How do you say X?” is the most important sentence you can possibly learn

 Speaking of which…

 If you’re in a foreign country and making a complete ass out of yourself trying to buy something at the grocery store, ask random people for help.
 Point to something and ask how to say it.
 Ask them questions.
 Most people are friendly and willing to help you out.
 Learning a language is not for shy people.

 Intentions can be easily misconstrued.
 Nuanced conversations over important matters will likely require double the effort to nail down the exact meaning for each person than it would between two native speakers.
 No matter how good you are in your new language, you’re not likely to have a complete grasp over the slight intuitive differences between each word, phrase or idiom that a native speaker does without living in the country for years.